ovinc/aquasol/CONTRIBUTING.md

 - Create a file with the chemical name of the solute in the folder of the property in the directory **solutions.formulas** (e.g. *LiCl.py* or *Na2SO4.py* in  *solutions.formulas.density* ).
 Follow the same file structure as for other solutes in the same folder (see dictionaries to define in *Create a new property* above).

 - Add a function calculating the property in the file.
 It must have the same inputs and outputs as functions of other solutes of the same property.
+Do not hesitate to write functions common to several solutes in a *misc.py* file, and call it from the solute file.

 - **If the property is density**, also modify the function `basic_density` accordingly in **convert.py** (see *Structure of code* below for an explanation of why there are two density functions).